atlas-brown/slowpoke/README.md

 Currently Slowpoke supports microservices written in Go.
 Before using Slowpoke (1) add the Slowpoke runtime to the application, (2) update the container configuration to add Slowpoke's `poker` controller, (3) set appropriate per-service pauses when launching a deployment.
 Then, to launch Slowpoke using `./slowpoke`.

 **Using Slowpoke:** In more detail, the required to use Slowpoke:
-1. Application: Add in Slowpoke's runtime, modify http request handler registration to use slowpoke handler wrapper, similar to [`cmd/boutique/cart/main.go/`](app/cmd/boutique/cart/main.go/)
+1. Application: Add in Slowpoke's runtime, modify http request handler registration to use slowpoke handler wrapper, similar to [`cmd/boutique/cart/main.go`](app/cmd/boutique/cart/main.go)
 2. Container: the application process now needs to start as a subprocess to the poker controller [`slowpoke/poker/poker.c`](src/poker/poker.c).
 To do this, include Poker's compilation in the container configuration file as well as the entrypoint command change, similar to [`build/PrebuiltDockerfile`](scripts/build/PrebuiltDockerfile).
-3. Deployment: Slowpoke's runtime changes inserts artificial pauses based on environment variables `SLOWPOKE_DELAY_MICROS`, `SLOWPOKE_PRERUN`, `SLOWPOKE_POKER_BATCH_THRESHOLD`, and `SLOWPOKE_IS_TARGET_SERVICE`.
-Set these values accordingly when launching a deployment, or programatically pass in the values similar to [`slowpoke/boutique/yamls/cart.yaml`](evaluation/boutique/yamls/cart.yaml).
+3. Deployment: Slowpoke's runtime inserts artificial pauses based on environment variables.
+Set the following variables similar to [`slowpoke/boutique/yamls/cart.yaml`](evaluation/boutique/yamls/cart.yaml) to enable Slowpoke tuning them automatically:
+   - `SLOWPOKE_DELAY_MICROS`: This variable is used to pass in pause time per request computed by Slowpoke
+   - `SLOWPOKE_PRERUN`: This variable is used for Slowpoke to specify request distribution collection
+   - `SLOWPOKE_POKER_BATCH_THRESHOLD`: This variable is used for specifying number of pauses to batch together
+   - `SLOWPOKE_IS_TARGET_SERVICE`: This variable indicates that the service is the target service

 **Launching Slowpoke:**Eventually, launcing Slowpoke's end-to-end profiling by running `./slowpoke`: